Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Multi-warehouse.md

 Improve stock status after creating shipment

-Validate receive qty & delivery qty when transfer stock
+<a href="#stock-transfer">Validate receive qty & delivery qty when transfer stock</a>

 Allow to add product to more warehouses in product edit page

-<a href="#p7">Allow to view stock movement in product edit page</a>
+Allow to view stock movement in product edit page

 Integrate with Magmi